moajs/moa/README.md

-destroy scaffold user,this will move user to `~/.express-g/xxxx`
+2.destroy scaffold user,this will move user to `~/.express-g/xxxx`

     exd user

+3.new a project in cli

+    exn new_project

 ## Contributing